prime399/CrossCap/README.md

 _I'm new to open source, idk what I'm doing lol.
 If something is wrong please raise an issue 🙏_

+## Contributing

+Contributions are welcome!
+If you’d like to help out or see what’s currently being worked on, take a look at the open issues and the [project roadmap](https://github.com/users/siddharthvaddem/projects/3) to understand the current direction of the project and find ways to contribute.

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 By using this software, you agree that the authors are not liable for any issues, damages, or claims arising from its use.